 Safe Viewing.
 After long negotiation with the BBC and careful screening-out of vile Western corruption, North Korea has decided on three BBC television series which its people can be allowed to watch: Doctor Who, Top Gear and The Teletubbies.
 (Independent, 6 April).
 [MPJ]

-Today's Astronomy Picture of the Day shows the night sky of Yosemite National Park.
+Today's Astronomy Picture of the Day shows the recent partial solar eclipse in a series of snapshots.